Lost City Hike with Kids: Our 6-Day Trek in Colombia

 Jungle Critters

 Would you believe a tarantula riding the back of a large flying bug flew through my legs?
-Yup – true story… Our guide said that tarantulas often attack these bugs and they take off, flying erratically trying to shake the hungry hairy spider loose.
+It sounds crazy, but it’s true!
+Our guide said that tarantulas often attack these bugs and they take off, flying erratically trying to shake the hungry hairy spider loose.

 That night in Camp 1, there was another tarantula hanging out on the wall of the toilet… sitting there all big and hairy… taunting me…